mfl0p/FactSieve/README.md

 ```
 Note that when p <= n there are no factors for factorial primes n!+-1
 All p <= n are factors of n!
+When there are less than 100 factors at checkpoint they will be verified on the CPU.

 command line options
 * -n #		Start factorial n!+-1